tanmay-sketch/MNIST-Neural-Net/README.md

 # MNIST-Neural-Net
 Built an MNIST Neural Network Classifier with 88% accuracy

-This repository contains an Neural Network for the MNIST database, built just using numpy and math.
+This repository contains a Neural Network for the MNIST database, built from the scratch using numpy and math.
 It is a great way of understanding deep learning concepts.
 Just through this activity I was able to understand the fundamentals of Neural Networks.

 ## STEPS TO BUILD THE NEURAL NETWORK: